-Emily focuses her work primarily in the areas of ERISA and employee benefits litigation, health care litigation, and complex commercial litigation.
+Emily focuses her work primarily in the areas of ERISA and employee benefits litigation, health care litigation, and municipal and public bankruptcy.
 Emily provides advice and counseling with respect to commercial payer disputes and other issues that arise for group health plans and medical providers under ERISA, the Affordable Care Act, the Medicare Secondary Payer Act, Medicare, and various state laws.
 Emily is currently litigating several cases around the country asserting state law breaches of health care network contracts, and is knowledgeable about the complex relationship between ERISA and state law in these disputes.

 Prior to joining Arent Fox, Emily served as a judicial intern to the Honorable Emmet G. Sullivan of the United States District Court for the District of Columbia.
 She was also a legal intern for the United States Equal Employment Opportunity Commission, Office of Legal Counsel and a law clerk for AARP, Legal Counsel for the Elderly.